-Since the time of writing this case study, MoQuality has been acquired by a Bay Area tech company 🎉
+Since the time of this case study, MoQuality has been acquired by Snap Inc. 🎉

 QA Testers are less likely to transition to automated testing if they lack a development background.